shemian/TaskApi/README.md

 * Validation to ensure data integrity.

 ## Requirements
-This are the requirements for running the Static Site Generator
+This are the requirements for running the project
 * PHP
 * Laravel 10
-* Xampp
 * Postman - (api testing)
 * Composer